JoshuaJoness/Calorie-Counter---Privacy-Policy/README.md

 If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protectes your privacy, please send me an email and I will surely try to fix it/help you.

 Yours sincerely,
-Joshua Jones.
+Joshua Jones
-Montreal, Canada.
+Montreal, Canada
 mrjoshuajones@protonmail.com